Southern Intercollegiate Athletic Conference

 |2003||2003 - ?|

-FVSU has switched very frequently between the "wildcat head" logo and the script "Wildcats", and I think that both of these have been used during most recent football seasons.
-This pattern appears to have been in place since at least 2003.
+FVSU apparently switched frequently between the "wildcat head" logo and the script "Wildcats" from about 2003 through 2007, and I think that both logos may have been used during most of those five seasons.
 In 2003 the helmets were "plain" during the team's first game of the season against Morehouse, but the script "Wildcats" was in use at least during later games against Tuskegee and Albany State.

 |? - 1999?||2000? - 2002?||2001; 2003|

-The dates listed here are the roughest of approximations.
+The dates listed here are mostly rough approximations due to a paucity of reference photographs during the early 2000s..
 The first helmet shown above was in use during at least part of the 1999 season, and possibly in 2000 also.
 The second was in use during at least part of the 2000 season.
 The third helmet was in use during at least parts of the 2001 and 2003 seasons.
 I would greatly appreciate hearing from anyone who can identify the precise dates of use for each of these helmets.

 In 2005 Lane switched to white helmets with burgundy facemasks, burgundy-blue-burgundy stripes, and an arched "LANE" logo which was dark blue with a burgundy shadow (photo below); this design was apparently used throughout the period 2005 - 2010.
 I still need a copy of the helmet logo for this one in order to add it to the web site.